The inner Melbourne suburb of Fitzroy, looking north from St. Vincent’s hospital. Gertrude Street can be seen in the foreground. Author’s Collection.

 The left arrow points to 25 Hanover Street, where Frank lived until his death in 1940, long after his son Alf had established himself as a director in Hollywood and his daughter Irene had moved away.
 This building was demolished sometime in the 1960s.

-F: Birthplace of Florrie Forde – the former United Service Club Hotel at 122 Gertrude St, or possibly nearby at 203 Gertrude Street, formerly her grandparent’s shop and residence.
+G: Birthplace of Florrie Forde – likely to have been the former United Service Club Hotel at 122 Gertrude St, or possibly nearby at 203 Gertrude Street, formerly her grandparent’s shop and residence.